finos/common-cloud-controls/docs/governance/working-groups/security/charter.md

 ## Responsibilities

-- Create and maintain a detailed security controls catalog outlining effective measures to mitigate identified threats.
+- Define and maintain a threat-informed security control catalog outlining effective measures to mitigate identified threats relative to the CCC services taxonomy.
-- Define methodologies and criteria for assessing the effectiveness of security controls, including leveraging existing security controls catalogs, risk-based assessments, compliance frameworks, and testing procedures.
+- Define methodologies and criteria for assessing the effectiveness of security controls, including leveraging existing security controls catalogs, threat knowledge bases, risk-based assessments, assessment formats (e.g. OSCAL), and testing procedures.
-- Explore how existing security controls catalogs, such as CIS benchmarks, NIST SP 800-53, and ISO/IEC 27001, can be utilized to assess the security posture of cloud services.
+- Explore how existing security controls catalogs, such as CIS benchmarks, NIST SP 800-53, ISO/IEC 27001, as well as threat knowledge bases (e.g. MITRE ATT&CK) can be utilized to assess the security posture of cloud services.
-- Develop guidelines and frameworks for conducting assessments of cloud services' security posture using existing security controls catalogs, ensuring thorough coverage of relevant security domains and alignment with industry standards.
 - Collaborate with industry experts, security researchers, and cloud service providers to ensure the accuracy and relevance of the catalogs, assessment methodologies, and exploration of existing controls catalogs.
 - Regularly update and expand the catalogs, assessment methodologies, and exploration of existing controls catalogs to reflect evolving threats, emerging technologies, and best practices in cloud security.
 - Provide guidance and support to users, developers, and organizations in implementing recommended security controls within their cloud environments, conducting assessments using existing controls catalogs, and aligning with industry standards and best practices.